Kokuho (film): Production

-Ryo Yoshizawa, the lead actor, trained for a year and a half under Kabuki actor Nakamura Ganjirō IV alongside Ryusei Yokohama.
-Yoshizawa regarded this film as the culmination of his career so far.
-After seeing the completed movie, Ken Watanabe gave his strong approval, saying, 'I believe this will become Ryo's signature work.
+The original novel exceeded 800 pages, and the initial cut ran for four and a half hours.
+Director Lee reflected that the process of cutting it down to three hours was extremely difficult.
+Ryo Yoshizawa, the lead actor, trained for a year and a half under kabuki actor Nakamura Ganjirō IV alongside Ryusei Yokohama.
+Yoshizawa regarded this film as the culmination of his career.
+After seeing the completed movie, Watanabe said he believed it would become Yoshizawa's "signature work".

-In making this work, the main cast members Ryo Yoshizawa and Ryusei Yokohama devoted a year and a half to rehearsals, including kabuki dance and movements, and spent three months filming.
+Yoshizawa and Yokohama devoted a year and a half to rehearsals, including kabuki dance and movements, and spent three months filming.
 In an interview after filming, Yoshizawa said, "Practicing for a year and a half, I realized more and more that I couldn't keep up the pace the more I did.
 Compared to everyone who has been performing on stage since childhood, of course, a year and a half isn't enough to master it all, but I think what was necessary for this film was the spirit of clinging to kabuki despite understanding that.
 That perseverance was what I felt was needed."
 Yokohama commented, "I didn't know much about the world of kabuki myself.
 If I had known more, I might have been overwhelmed with unnecessary information, so maybe my desire to learn more came from not knowing.
 While respecting the customs and traditions, I also lived as a kabuki actor, and I think I was able to throw myself into it wholeheartedly.".

-When asked about a scene that left a strong impression while playing in this work, Yoshizawa replied, "It might not be the same as 'touching the heart,' but there is a scene where I dance wildly on a rooftop of a building.
+When asked about a scene that left a strong impression, Yoshizawa replied, "It might not be the same as 'touching the heart', but there is a scene where I dance wildly on a rooftop of a building.
 Out of about three takes, what I was doing was all over the place and mostly improvised.
 The one used was the last take, and the director told me to look at Nanao Mori's face.
 When I looked at her suddenly, she asked, 'Where are you looking?'
 That line naturally came out of me, thinking, 'Where am I looking?'
 It was a moment where, through my own filter, I wondered, 'Where is Kikuo looking?' and I couldn't quite tell.
 I remember everything about the filming of that scene vividly, including that honest line.".

 Regarding a scene or line that left an impression, Yokohama responded, "The line Shunsuke says, 'I want to become a true actor,' really struck me...
 Shunsuke and I are complete opposites, but that one desire was something I could resonate with and empathize with."

 Release

-Kokuho will also be presented in the Gala Presentation at the 30th Busan International Film Festival in September 2025.
+Kokuho premiered in the Directors' Fortnight section of the 2025 Cannes Film Festival on May 18, 2025, and was theatrically released in Japan by Toho on June 6.
+It was presented in the Gala Presentation at the 30th Busan International Film Festival in September 2025.